 Health savings accounts (HSAs) (non-Medicare)

-Health savings accounts (HSAs) are only available to subscribers enrolled in a PEBB consumer-directed health plan (CDHP).
+HSAs are only available to members enrolled in a PEBB consumer-directed health plan (CDHP).
 You can use your HSA to pay for IRS-qualified, out-of-pocket medical expenses.

 Need to manage your HSA?